alterNERDtive/EDDiscovery-wiki/Using-the-ScreenShots-page.md

 Select Scan for JPG or PNG, dependent on your steam F12 settings.

-The correct folder depends on where you store your steam game files, but it should be <Steam root folder>/userdata/<steam ID>/<ED ID>/screenshots.
+The correct folder depends on where you store your steam game files, but it should be Steam root folder/userdata/steam ID/ED ID/screenshots.

 Save as JPG, PNG etc into a different folder than above.
 Do not delete the originals.